jxjwilliam/Insuredbyrj.ca/docs/007-ui-enhancements.md

 - **Insurance Plans**: Viewport animations, 3D card effects
 - **Testimonials**: Magic cards with spotlight effects
 - **How It Works**: Viewport animations, gesture interactions
+- **About Section**: Blur fade text animation on "Our Story" and "Our Philosophy" headings (MagicUI TextAnimate)
 - **All Sections**: Scroll-triggered animations

 ### Accessibility Enhancements